satorici/satori-docs/satori_help/docs/README.md

 ## [Repositories](repo.md)

 We provide a comprehensive approach to testing code repositories on Github.
 Whether your repositories are attached to our CI process or not, you can perform tests on one or all of your repositories to assert their correctness (e.g., ensuring no passwords are stored, that software is being built and executed correctly, and that secure coding standards are followed).
-You can visualize the results using our [Web interface](https://satori.ci/repos/) or with our CLI (`satori repos`).
+You can visualize the results using our [Web interface](https://satori.ci/repos/) or with our CLI (`satori-v2 repos`).

 ## [Monitor](modes/monitor.md)

 Monitors allow you to automate scheduled checks on systems, ensuring they function correctly over time.
-You can set your playbooks to run at regular intervals, defined by a time rate (e.g., '5 minutes') Monitors can be viewed via the [Web interface](https://www.satori.ci/monitors/), the CLI (`satori monitors`), or [Grafana](https://github.com/satorici/satori-plugin-grafana).
+You can set your playbooks to run at regular intervals, defined by a time rate (e.g., '5 minutes') Monitors can be viewed via the [Web interface](https://www.satori.ci/monitors/), the CLI (`satori-v2 monitors`), or [Grafana](https://github.com/satorici/satori-plugin-grafana).

 ## [Notifications](notifications.md)